Anon4You/ollama-in-termux/README.md

 Welcome to the Ollama Installation Script for Termux!
 This script automates the installation of Ollama, a powerful language model, in a Termux environment using Proot.

+> !
+Note no need to install this the package ollama is now already available in termux officiall repository and working perfectly

 ## 🚀 Prerequisites

 Before running the script, ensure you have: